wkentdag/spike-wordpress/README.md

 - make sure the "JSON API" feature is turned on within jetpack
 - :beers:

+> check out [this video](https://www.youtube.com/watch?v=gdWZ0Bpvmw4) demonstrating how you can easily set up a wordpress-powered static site that recompiles whenever you publish a new post or push to github using  [roots-wordpress](https://github.com/carrot/roots-wordpress), which this project is based on :eyes:

 ### usage
-add the plugin to your `app.js` file:
+add the plugin to your `app.js` file...

 ```js
 //  app.js